rupertcw/blockchain/README.md

 # blockchain
-Python-based blockchain which uses Proof of Work as consensus algorithm
+Py27-based blockchain which uses Proof of Work as consensus algorithm.